turbonemesis/constitution/README.md

 See the [.deploy/](.deploy/) for ideas on how you could send out emails on certain actions to fully automate your workflow.

-See the [REFERENCES.md](./REFERENCES.md) for a list of helpful references/cool constitution fonts.
+See the [REFERENCES.md](./REFERENCES.md) for a list of student constitutions used to create this example/other helpful references/cool constitution fonts.